-The IM Portal will automatically calculate the appropriate incentive amount based on the UDT results with adjustments for the escalating value, reset, and recovery features described above.
-At each visit, the CM Coordinator will enter the results of the UDT into the IM Portal, and the IM Portal will indicate the appropriate incentive amount, per the protocol.
-A positive UDT for stimulants will result in the participating member receiving no incentive, along with encouraging coaching from the CM Coordinator.
-A negative test for stimulants will result in an incentive amount as indicated by the IM Portal, considering escalations and resets.
+The IM Portal automatically calculates the appropriate incentive amount based on the UDT results with adjustments for the escalating value, reset, and recovery features described above.
+At each visit, the CM Team Member enters the results of the UDT into the IM Portal, and the IM Portal indicates the appropriate incentive amount, per the protocol.
+A positive UDT for stimulants results in the member receiving no incentive, along with encouraging coaching from the CM Team Member.
+A negative test for stimulants results in an incentive amount as indicated by the IM Portal, considering escalations and resets.

-After the incentive amount is determined, the IM Portal will either disburse the incentive for that visit in the form of an e-mail, text link, printed voucher, or "bank" the incentive amount for future use by the member.
-It will also track all incentives awarded to all participating members.
-Additional data in the IM Portal will include the CM Team member who conducted the visit (e.g., CM Coordinator, Back-up CM Coordinator, or CM Supervisor), the format of the incentive provided to the member (i.e., text, email, or printed voucher), the date the incentive was distributed, and the amount of the incentive.
+After the incentive amount is determined, the IM Portal either disburses the incentive for that visit in the form of an e-mail, text link, printed voucher, or "bank" the incentive amount for future use by the member.
+It also tracks all incentives awarded to all participating members.
+Additional data in the IM Portal includes the CM Team Member who conducted the visit (e.g., CM Coordinator, Back-up CM Coordinator, or CM Supervisor), the format of the incentive provided to the member (i.e., text, email, or printed voucher), the date the incentive was distributed, and the amount of the incentive.

-Participating members will receive incentives in the form of gift cards to which the IM will make deposits upon entry of stimulant-negative UDT results.
-Restrictions will be placed on the incentives so they cannot be used to purchase alcohol, tobacco, cannabis, lottery tickets or other gambling services, firearms, or ammunition.
+Participating members receive incentives in the form of gift cards to which the IM makes a deposit upon entry of stimulant-negative UDT results.
+Restrictions are placed on the incentives so they cannot be used to purchase alcohol, tobacco, cannabis, lottery tickets or other gambling services, firearms, or ammunition.

-Table 2 depicts an example of a CM gift card tracking table demonstrating reset and recovery with a stimulant-positive UDT, a missed appointment (unexcused absence), and an excused absence.
+Table 1 depicts an example of a CM gift card tracking table demonstrating reset and recovery with a stimulant-positive UDT, a missed appointment (unexcused absence), and an excused absence.
 For the purposes of easy tracking and clear communication, we use the following terms: positive (urine test was positive for at least one stimulant drug), negative (urine test was negative for all stimulants), missed (unexcused absence), and excused (approved absence).
 An example table of incentives when all of a member's UDTs are stimulant-negative appears in Chapter 5.
-Remember that although you need to understand how incentives are calculated in order to explain to members, the IM Portal will calculate the incentive for you.
+Remember that although you need to understand how incentives are calculated in order to explain to members, the IM Portal calculates the value of the incentives for you.

-Table 2.
+Table 1.
 Missed Sample and Positive UDT (Demonstrating Reset and Recovery)